NSHipster/articles/2013-05-27-unit-testing.md

 ---

 [Unit Testing](https://en.wikipedia.org/wiki/Unit_testing) is a tool, just like any other tool.
-It's purpose is to make us better at our jobs, which is to produce robust, maintainable software.
+Its purpose is to make us better at our jobs, which is to produce robust, maintainable software.

 It's a simple enough premise: write code to construct environments that exercise the particular behavior of a given method, function, class, or feature.
 Variables are isolated in a scientific manner, so as to test assumptions with logical atomicity.